compsoc-oe-week/compsoc-oe-week.github.io/content/docs/Track1/getting-started.md

 }'
 ```

-**If you're trying to connect from a docker container, you can add the argument `--network=host` to be able to connect to localhost from inside the docker container**.
+**If you're trying to connect from a docker container, you can add the argument `--network=host` to be able to connect to localhost from inside the docker container on linux, or connect to the `host.docker.internal:8000` endpoint instead.**.

 # Step 2: Programmatically interacting with the API